vscode-neovim/vscode-neovim/README.md

     `wsl.exe` windows binary and `wslpath` linux binary are required for this. `wslpath` must be available through `$PATH` linux env setting.
 Use `wsl --list` to check for the correct default linux distribution.

-> ❗ **Neovim 0.5.0 nightly** or greater is **required**.
+> ❗ **Neovim 0.5.0** or greater is **required**.
 Any version lower than that won't work.
-Many linux
+Many linux distributions have
-> distributions have an **old** version of neovim in their package repo - always check what version are you installing.
+> an **old** version of neovim in their package repo - always check what version are you installing.
+You can install
-> You can install neovim separately, outside your system's package manager installation, for example using the appimage
+> neovim separately, outside your system's package manager installation, for example using the appimage from the neovim
-> from the neovim releases page.
+> releases page.

 > 🐛 See the [issues section](https://github.com/asvetliakov/vscode-neovim/issues) for known issues.